Unlocking Your Brand's Potential with Customer Psychology and Avatars: Event Recap

 The final decision maker is important to consider when creating a customer avatar, especially in the B2B market.

-It equipts you with the knowledge that the person you’re talking to may not be able to make the final decision therefore it’s vital to create a content strategy that answers their questions and their superiors questions.
+It equips you with the knowledge that the person you’re talking to may not be able to make the final decision therefore it’s vital to create a content strategy that answers their questions and their superiors questions.

 This way you can in-directly provide solutions to their challenges at each level of the decision making process.